Emil-Lima/mastermind_ruby/README.md

 Mastermind terminal game project using Ruby.

-This left to be done:
+What's left to be done:

 1. Refactoring.
 2. Adding some more functionalities, like a replay method.